jezzbox/football-data/README.md

 # football-data

 This repository will document my football-data database as well as the webscraping and cleaning I have done in Python.

+## Web scraping / data cleaning
-Web scraping code is presented as jupyter notebooks in the Notebooks folder.
-SQL code is in the SQL folder.
+All my python code will be presented as jupyter notebooks which you can find in the Notebooks folder.
+I will mostly be using Beautiful soup and pandas.

 ## Database